CoQ10 Benefits for Fertility: What You Need to Know (2026)

 Where to Buy in Pakistan

-- Retail pharmacies: Chains like Shaheen Chemist, Fazal Din, and D. Watson carry supplements
+- Retail pharmacies: chains like Shaheen Chemist, Fazal Din and D. Watson carry supplements

 - International options: iHerb ships to Pakistan (expect customs duties on orders above PKR 1,000)